 Exercise.
 Yoga, running, tennis, cycling or any of your favorite physical activities can help unwind the aggravated mind.
 Exercise can unlock clenched muscles, relax neck, shoulder, and hip muscles, and generate “feel-good” signals in the brain and body.
 Make sure to give yourself time to warm up and cool down in addition to the time you spend actively exercising.

 Medications.
 Antidepressants and anti-anxiety medicine can be quite effective in reducing stress.
 And when these medicines are combined with behavioral therapies, they are effective in retraining the response to stress.

 Social support.
 Though socializing can be difficult with migraine, humans are naturally social creatures.
 Around others, we tend to relax, our shoulders drop, we laugh, breathe more deeply, and release beneficial hormones.
 Connecting with other people eases our stress.

 Stress is unavoidable, but there are a lot of strategies we can use to make it less activating to our emotions and bodies.
-Self-care is important to those with migraine, and incorporating reliable stress-busting skills into our daily routines will reduce the chance of it contributing to the next attack.
+Self-care is important for those with migraine.
+By incorporating reliable stress-busting skills into our daily routines, we can reduce the chance of it contributing to the next attack.